NguyenThanhDuyOfficial/NguyenThanhDuyOfficial/README.md

-# 👋 Hi — Wish you a wonderful day
+# 👋 Hi there! — Wish you a wonderful day!

 ## About me